opensearch-project/project-website/_posts/2024-03-15-customer-experience-outcomes.md

 Of the rated experiences, the *Security Analytics Producer* experience was best rated overall (82.58%).
 The *Dashboards* *Consumer* (68.98%) and *Infra Admin* experiences (69.13%) indicated opportunities for improvement.
 The survey results indicated that *Infra User* experiences, such as *Deployment* (63.95%) and *Migration* (69.53%), and *Dashboards* *Consumer* experiences, such as *Root Cause Analysis* (65.28%) and *Ad Hoc Analysis* (67.83%), could be improved.

-While these findings will help us to improve known experiences, we are always looking for new opportunities to make improvements in our search and analytics user segments.
-Consider providing your feedback by completing the [2024 Search and Analytics Survey](https://www.research.net/r/JJGMP3R).
+These findings are helping us improve known experiences; however, we are seeking feedback on fragmented user experiences, particularly from the search and analytics user segments.
+We invite you to provide your feedback through the [2024 Search and Analytics Survey](https://www.research.net/r/JJGMP3R).
 This survey is hosted by Linux Foundation Research.
+Feedback data is shown in the following images.

 ![](/assets/media/blog-images/2024-03-15-customer-experience-outcomes/InfraUser_Graph_2.1.png){: .img-fluid }